On profinite subgroups of an algebraic group over a local field: Maximal pro- p subgroups of a semisimple group

 Let us first investigate the case of an algebraic group defined over a finite field.
 This case corresponds to special fibers of integral $\mathcal{O}_k$-models (these models are useful in order to make a description of profinite subgroups).

 \begin{Lem} Let $k$ be a finite field of characteristic $p$.
 Let $H$ be a connected algebraic $k$-group.
-Thus, $H$ has Borel subgroups defined over $k$ (Lang's theorem).
-The $p$-Sylow subgroups of the finite group $H(k)$ are exactly the groups $B_u(k)$ where $B$ is a Borel subgroup of $H$ defined over $k$ and $B_u$ is the unipotent radical of $B$.
+The $p$-Sylow subgroups of the finite group $H(k)$ are exactly the groups $B_u(k)$ where $B$ is a Borel subgroup\footnote{By a theorem due to Lang \cite[16.6]{Borel}, we know that a linear algebraic group $H$ defined over a finite field $\kappa$ admits Borel subgroups themselves defined over $\kappa$.} of $H$ defined over $k$ and $B_u$ is the unipotent radical of $B$.

-Moreover, the map $B \mapsto B_u(k)$ is a bijection between the set of Borel $k$-subgroups of $H$ and the set of $p$-Sylow subgroups of $H(k)$. \end{Lem}
+Moreover, the normalizer in $G$ of a $p$-Sylow subgroup is a Borel subgroup of $G$ and the map $B \mapsto B_u(k)$ is a bijection between the set of Borel $k$-subgroups of $H$ and the set of $p$-Sylow subgroups of $H(k)$. \end{Lem}